power0matin/Iran-Firewall-Hardening-Script/README.md

 A simple, powerful, and customizable Bash script to **secure Iranian servers** by:

 - Blocking all incoming/outgoing traffic by default
-- Allowing only specific ports from a trusted external IP (e.g. a Germany server)
+- Allowing only specific ports from a trusted external IP (e.g. a foreign server)
 - Disabling ICMP (ping) responses
 - Persisting firewall rules after reboot